-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Release Date: February 2017

-Some may say that this is the spiritual successor to 1999’s Planescape: Torment and the games do share similarities that stretch far beyond the name.
-Torment: Tides of Numenera takes place in ‘The Ninth World’, a science fantasy campaign setting that was written for the tabletop RPG Numenera.
+Some say that this is the spiritual successor to 1999’s Planescape: Torment and the games do share similarities that stretch far beyond the name.
+Torment: Tides of Numenera takes place in ‘The Ninth World,’ a science fantasy campaign setting that was written for the tabletop RPG Numenera.
 This game is driven by its story and places a greater emphasis on interaction with the world and the characters within it.
 Torment: Tides of Numenera was actually crowd-funded through a Kickstarter in the first six hours of the launch of the project, and has gone from strength to strength ever since.

-And no, this isn’t perfect, but there is no doubt this RPG has appealed to a huge audience of gamers.
+In this game, players are taken into the distant future.
+In this world, a god of sorts has found a way to leave his body and move his consciousness into a new vessel which has essentially made him immortal.
+This discovery has triggered the universe to send out an enmity known as The Sorrow, a being that’s aimed to destroy this entity and all of the vessels he’s used in the past.
+Players take on the role of the Last Castoff, the final vessel that this unknown being used to stay alive.
+Now with no memories of what you’ve done in the past and the knowledge that The Sorrow is tracking you down, our protagonist is left with no hope but to find this ancient man and attempt to fight off The Sorrow.

 #9 Wasteland 2